Iyer, Pant help India sweep ODI series against West Indies

 Iyer, who made 80, and Pant, who hit 56, guided India to 265 after they lost three early wickets while batting first in Ahmedabad.

-Bowlers, led by pace spearhead Mohammed Siraj, then combined to bowl out the West Indies for 169 in 37.1 overs to seal their first ever ODI whitewash over their opponents.
+Their bowlers, led by pace spearhead Mohammed Siraj, then combined to dismiss the West Indies for 169 in 37.1 overs to seal their first ever ODI whitewash over their opponents.

 Siraj and fellow paceman Prasidh Krishna took three wickets apiece, while quick bowler Deepak Chahar and left-arm wrist spinner Kuldeep Yadav also claimed two each.